YottaDB/YDBDoc/MessageRecovery/errors.rst

 GBLSECNOTGDS
 ---------------

-GBLSECNOTGDS, Global section xxxx is not a YottaDB global section
+GBLSECNOTGDS, Global Section xxxx is not a YottaDB global section

 Run Time Error: This indicates that when attempting to startup a database file, YottaDB encountered an existing global section whose contents it did not recognize.